Defining your product objectives and initiatives

-Objectives and initiatives are clear, measurable, inspiring goals aligned with specific outcomes you're striving to achieve — for your customers, product, or business.
+Objectives are clear, measurable, inspiring goals aligned with specific outcomes you're striving to achieve — for your customers, product, or business.

 For example: